cberardi4/Programming-Languages/Code_Instructions.md

 The first function is the constructor.
 In the constructor, we push the names of the candidates to the array and initialize their vote count to 0.

  Next, we have a vote function that doesn’t return anything but takes an integer as input.
 This integer represents the index in the array for which the voter wants to cast a vote.
 Within the function, the first line is of particular interest to break down a little further.
 With the line Voter storage sender = voters[msg.sender], the user has officially “cast” their vote.
 On the left side of the equal sign, we are creating a new Voter struct for the new vote and saving it in storage, hence the “storage” keyword.
 We must do this every time someone votes to create a new “ballot” for the “ballot box.”
+On the right hand side, we are taking the own of the contract (msg.sender), and inputing that into the voters mapping.
 After that, we merely ensure that the vote is within the bounds of the size of the candidate array.
 Solidity uses the “require()” function to do this.
 Require is a function specific to error handling in Solidity, specifically to check conditions on user input.
 After that, we check to make sure that the person has not previously voted.
 If they haven’t,

  we mark that the person has voted,
 ```